tibs/markup-history/markup-history-extended-notes.rst

 General
 -------
+*Some of these are sensible to keep here, as an "introduction", and some need a bit more thought as to where to place them - maybe a "Miscellaneous" section at the end.*

 * `Wikipedia on Markup Language`_ - see the taxonomy of (three) types therein, and the history section
 * `Wikipedia List of document markup languages`_
 * `Charles Goldfarb — the Godfather of Markup Languages`_, Georgi Dalako,